MrSago/MiSide-KappiMod/README.md

 1. Intro skipper

    Automatically skips intro and cutscene when starting the game.
-Enabled in the GUI (F1 key).
+Enabled in the mod menu (F1 key).

 2. Native resolution option